 Candidates must have completed an undergraduate course in interviewing and counselling skills (or counselling theories).
 This is a prerequisite for courses in the first quarter of the program—not required for admittance to the program, but required prior to enrolling in the first quarter of the program.

-Candidates admitted to the MEd in school counselling program will be able to register for PSY421 Interviewing and Counselling Skills online course (5 credits) effective July 2020.
-This course will be offered in the Summer and Winter quarters (July 1 to August 10, August 24 to September 25 and February 20 to March 31).
+Candidates admitted to the MEd in School Counselling program will be able to register for PSY425 Interviewing and Counselling Skills Fundamentals mix-mode course (5 credits).
+This course will be offered in the Summer and Winter quarters (August/September and February /March).
 The cost is CAD $600.

-To verify if prior academic courses qualify as prerequisite, please check the transferable prerequisite information table.
-You may request a review of your prior course work after you officially apply to the MEd in School Counselling program by completing this form.
-Please include the official course descriptions typically found in your university’s website or catalogue.
+To verify if prior academic courses qualify as prerequisites, please check the transferible prerequisite information table.
+You may request a review of your prior coursework after you officially apply to the MEd in School Counselling program by completing this form.
+Please include the official course descriptions typically found on your university’s website or catalogue.
 If you have any further questions, contact our advisor at BCAdmissions@CityU.edu

 Some equivalent course work includes: VCC CNSK 1401; UBC CNPS 362; SFU EDUC 423.